NyoroGiraffe/Experi-City/README.md

 This project is an **"Open Novel"** designed for the era of human-AI collaboration.
 In accordance with the **CC BY 4.0** license, I encourage you to use your creativity to adapt, translate, and evolve this world in your own language and imagination.

 ---
-<a id="notebook-lm"></a>
-## Explore via NotebookLM

- You can explore the deep settings and ask questions about this world using our curated NotebookLM environment: [Link to NotebookLM](https://notebooklm.google.com/notebook/de8a5f97-e5b2-431b-8fa2-9d5228a90af5)

----
 <a id="story"></a>